|B A R E L Y B A D W E B S I T E|

 Another reason is that they can be mildly amusing or even enlightening.
 For example, in a New York Times puzzle that ran on March 12, 2003, by Myles Callum, the theme answer is a takeoff on a Groucho Marx quip, strung in perfect symmetry throughout the grid:

-Here's another funny one, especially if you ever spent more than four years living less than three miles (exactly five El stops) from Addison AT Clark Street.
+Here's another funny one, especially if you ever spent more than five years living less than three miles (exactly five El stops) from Addison AT Clark Street.
 In this NYT puzzle of October 23, 2005, by David J. Kahn, I'll give the clues and ANSWERS together.